 Feel a little nervous every time you open a save the date or another invitation?
 Once wedding season rolls around and the weekends are filling up fast with showers, bachelorettes, and weddings, there are bound to be conflicting wedding dates.

 So, how do you deal when two events fall on the same day?
-Well, at first, you probably feel like this:
+Well, first, you probably feel like this:

 Photo by giphy

 And then when you realize you actually have to deal with this predicament, you feel more like this: